Opting-in as a Validator

 with the contract, see the following function signature, where ether sent with the transaction is split evenly among the specified validator pub keys:

-Note the stake
+stake

 function accepts multiple validator BLS pub keys.
 There are inherent gas limitations to the number of validators that can be staked in a single transaction, it’s recommended to stake in batches of 10-20 pub keys at a time.